BerkeleyLab/fiats/doc/joss/paper.md

 Both use multi-image features minimally, leaving considerable room for researching parallelization strategies.

 Each of the Fortran deep learning APIs and libraries discussed in this paper is actively developed except Fortran-TF-Lib.
-Fortran-TF-Lib's most recent commit was in 2023 no releases have been posted.
+Fortran-TF-Lib's most recent commit was in 2023 and no releases have been posted.
 The other mentioned projects have most-recent commits no older than two months as of June 2025.

 # Recent research and scholarly publications